lkesteloot/unsong/test.md

 [blockquote]
 The claim that the Talmudic sages were great kabbalists is a historical error.
 Most sages make no mention of the kabbalistic tradition at all.
 Shimon bar Yochai, who lived in a cave and composed 1700 pages of kabbalistic texts, is an exception and should be considered separately.

 Bar Yochai spent thirteen years hiding from the Romans in a cavern near Peki’in, and took advantage of his long downtime to write what would later become the [i]Zohar[/i]—the founding work of kabbalah, as brilliant as it is impenetrable.
 Worried that it would lead younger students into flights of overwrought superstition, the orthodox banned study of the [i]Zohar[/i] to everyone except married Jews above the age of forty—and even these carefully selected students tended to go off the deep end after a while.
-The circumstances of the Zohar’s composition are widely believed to be the origin of the old rabbinic proverb against delving too deep into arcane secrets: לֹא תִּיכָּנֵס לַמְעָרוֹת, meaning “don’t go into the caves.”<br/>
+The circumstances of the Zohar’s composition are widely believed to be the origin of the old rabbinic proverb against delving too deep into arcane secrets: לֹא תִּיכָּנֵס לַמְעָרוֹת, meaning “don’t go into the caves.”

-—Gebron and Eleazar, [i]Kabbalah: A Modern Approach[/i] [/blockquote]
+   -—Gebron and Eleazar, [i]Kabbalah: A Modern Approach[/i] [/blockquote]

    -October 3, 1990